DaVisLab/DMA-PRIME-dashboard/README.md

 # DMA-PRIME-dashboard

 dvtDashboard contains the code for the DMA-PRIME dashboard.
 The flask app is found in mainApp directory.
 To run this flask app, navigate to the dvtDashboard directory and run `flask --app mainApp run` in the command line.
 Then, open the link localhost:5000 in any browser.
 This will bring you to the always on current data visualization.

+If you don't have Flask downloaded, you can use an anaconda environment: conda create --name test pandas numpy flask.
+Activate the environment before running the app as specified above.

 Web components courtesy of [Shoelace](https://shoelace.style/)